Stone Cold Steve Austin: Extreme Championship Wrestling (1995)

 Austin was contacted by Paul Heyman of Extreme Championship Wrestling (ECW), who had previously managed him in WCW.
 Heyman hired him to do promos and in-ring interviews as he had not adequately recovered from his injury, paying Austin $500 a night.
 Changing his nickname to "Superstar", Austin debuted in ECW at Gangstas Paradise on September 18, 1995.

 While in ECW, Austin used the platform to develop his future "Stone Cold" persona as well as a series of vignettes running down WCW in general and Bischoff in particular, most memorably in several promos that mocked his then-status as Nitro host by introducing Monday NyQuil, where he was joined by "Bongo" (a set of drums, meant to represent Steve "Mongo" McMichael) in promoting the show "where the big boys play with each other."
 Several wrestlers have credited ECW as the place where Austin developed his microphone skills.
 Austin has credited Heyman as the man who taught him how to cut a promo.

-Whipwreck, who was the ECW World Heavyweight Champion at the time, defeated Austin in an upset to retain the championship at November to Remember.
-The Sandman defeated Austin and Whipwreck in a triple threat match at December to Dismember for the ECW World Heavyweight Championship.
+Whipwreck, who was the ECW World Heavyweight Champion at the time, defeated Austin in an upset to retain the championship at November to Remember on November 18.
+At December to Dismember on December 9, Whipwreck defended the title against Austin and The Sandman in a three way dance.
+Austin eliminated Whipwreck from the match by pinning him following a Stun Gun, but was pinned himself after The Sandman punched him using brass knuckles.